ICanBoogie/HTTP/README.md

 ### Request parameters

-Parameters sent along the request are collected in arrays, whether they are sent as part of the query string, the post body or the path info.
-The `query_params`, `request_params` and `path_params` give you access to these parameters.
+Whether they are sent as part of the query string, the post body or the path info, parameters sent along a request are collected in arrays.
+The `query_params`, `request_params` and `path_params` properties give you access to these parameters.

 You can access each type of parameter as follows: